alesantuz/musclesyneRgies/CONTRIBUTING.md

 - Use a concise and descriptive title
 - Report the OS you tested the code on and its version, obtainable through the function Sys.info()["sysname"], Sys.info()["release"] and Sys.info()["version"]
 - Report the R version obtainable through the function R.version()
-- Report whether the code ran successfully on the test data [CYCLE_TIMES.RData](https://github.com/alesantuz/musclesyneRgies/blob/master/CYCLE_TIMES.RData) and [RAW_EMG.RData](https://github.com/alesantuz/musclesyneRgies/blob/master/RAW_EMG.RData), meaning that the "Graphs" folder, subfolders and graphs were created and no errors returned.
+- Report whether the code ran successfully on the test data, see for instance a test routine in the [README](https://github.com/alesantuz/musclesyneRgies/blob/master/README.md).

 ## Contributing with code
-- Check whether the code ran successfully on the test data [CYCLE_TIMES.RData](https://github.com/alesantuz/musclesyneRgies/blob/master/CYCLE_TIMES.RData) and [RAW_EMG.RData](https://github.com/alesantuz/musclesyneRgies/blob/master/RAW_EMG.RData), meaning that the "Graphs" folder, subfolders and graphs were created and no errors returned.
+- Check whether the code ran successfully on the test data
 - Keep coding style consistent with the master
 - Send a new [GitHub pull request to musclesyneRgies](https://github.com/alesantuz/musclesyneRgies/compare) and state in a clear and concise way what you are suggesting (read more about pull requests [here](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests)).
 - Consider starting the commit message with a descriptive emoji: